joegreene/CS_121_Fall_2014/Weekly Work/Week 7/Resources/README.md

 ### Intro
 This page hosts the solutions to the questions in the worksheet for this week.

+Markdown (what I use to type all these notes down) is being finicky with the numbering, so some parts might be confusing to read.
+I tried my best to remedy this by following the scheme below:

+- Bolded all question numbers
+- Changed all "#." to "#)" and all "#)" to "#a".
+For instance, "1." on the worksheet is "1)" on this page, and "2)" on the worksheet is "2a" on this page.

 ### Worksheet
 Above with file name "CS 121 Week 7 Worksheet.docx".